aws-neuron/nki-samples/README.md

 - Carry no compatibility guarantees
 - Behavior may be modified without prior notice

-### test

-#### unit
-The [unit tests](test/unit) directory contains unit tests and micro-benchmarks for standalone kernels.
-They run across multiple possible configurations, verify the numeric accuracy of the operation, and publish performance results to the [micro-benchmark](docs/benchmarks/micro-benchmark/) results.

-#### integration
-The [integration tests](tests/integration) folder contains integration tests of (selected) kernels.
-They verify the numeric accuracy of the model’s output, and publish end-to-end performance results into the [integration benchmarks](docs/benchmarks/integration) folder.

 ## Maintenance Policy
 NKI is currently released as **beta** while we gather feedback from our users and integrate it into the API.
 NKI API follow the [Neuron SDK Maintenance Policy](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/sdk-policy.html).